 What is Daycare Abuse?

-Child abuse in daycare abuse falls into one of four categories: physical abuse, emotional abuse, sexual abuse, and neglect.
+Child neglect in daycare falls into one of four categories: physical abuse, emotional abuse, sexual abuse, and neglect.
 The abuser may tell your child to keep the interactions a secret, using intimidation and their status as an authority figure to make your child fearful of speaking up.

 Sexual abuse ranges from touching a child’s genitals to penetrating them.
 Some sexual abuse also involves taking photographs or videos of your child naked or being abused.
 One in four Texas girls and one in six boys are estimated to fall victim to sexual abuse before their 18th birthday.